-“My partner, Pete, and I have decided to leave a bequest to Parkinson’s WA.
+“My partner, Pete, and I have decided to leave a Gift in our Will to Parkinson’s WA.
 This is our way of acknowledging the tremendous support we have had from the association over the past 12 years.

 Our Parkinson’s Nurse Specialists offer practical advice on how to manage day by day.
 The association provides excellent seminars, newsletters and monthly support group meetings.
 Staff and volunteers are so positive; they encourage us to live as fully as we can.